Metabolic disorder in a child or parental inattention. Metabolism and its features in children of different age groups Factors affecting metabolism

 • hair loss.

-Lipids perform important functions in our body - energy, thermoregulatory, protective, therefore, if their metabolism is disturbed, serious failures occur.
-Usually, a lack of fat is caused by an unbalanced diet, hereditary diseases and disorders in the digestive system.
+Lipids perform important functions in our body - energy, thermoregulatory, protective, therefore, when their metabolism is disrupted, serious disruptions occur.
+Typically, a lack of fat is caused by an unbalanced diet, hereditary diseases and disorders of the digestive system.

 The first signs of excess fat are a strong appetite and rapid weight gain.
-With an excess amount of lipids, such a metabolic disorder in children as obesity occurs.
+Excessive amounts of lipids cause metabolic disorders in children such as obesity.
 In addition to this disease, against the background of excess fat, the development of many other pathological processes becomes possible.

-In a child, the following phenomena and processes are considered signs of a metabolic disorder, namely, carbohydrate metabolism:
+In a child, the following phenomena and processes are considered signs of metabolic disorders, namely carbohydrate metabolism:

 • drowsiness;